FrameworkComputer/dotmatrixtool/README.md

 1. the tool still works with connected LED Matrix Input Modules
 2. the HTML is still valid (Node.js installation required): `make validate`

+## Hosting

+The application is hosted on GitHub Pages and automatically deployed when code is pushed to the `usbserial` branch.